dmtopp/dmtopp.github.io/project1/README.md

 The game does not resize well and at this point only runs in a static box of 700x700 pixels.
 This may cause issues with the page when running the game on different screen sizes.

+#### Graphics glitches

+When coins, bubbles, and fish delete themselves after they have left the screen, it causes all of the other objects of that type to disappear for a frame or so.
+So far I have not been able to figure out the cause of this.

 #### Other browsers?

 I have only tested this game in chrome.
 I have no idea if it will run on other browsers.

 ## The future of Blocktopus